-Lessons from No-fly Zones in Iraq and Bosnia
+Lessons from no-fly zones in Iraq and Bosnia By Christopher Olver

 The 2011 decision by NATO and the United States to enforce a no-fly zone in Libya was met with both support and concern.
 The costs of entering another conflict, coupled with doubts about the effectiveness of the no-fly zone in achieving military and political outcomes, left policy makers and the public divided on the strategy’s merits.
 But many observers ultimately declared it a relative success.